 If you’ve been lucky enough to share your life with a pit bull, you know that these bull-and-terrier mixes are true gems of the canine world, overflowing with joy and love for their people and packed with personality.
 Unfortunately, most pit bull owners are also familiar with one or more pit bull skin issues!
-Pit bulls are prone to skin problems like allergies, dry skin, hot spots, dermatitis, and hair loss.
-Fortunately, all that ails them is treatable!
+Pit bulls are prone to a myriad of skin issues - fortunately, all that ails them is manageable!

 Why Do Pit Bulls Have Skin Problems?

 The term “pit bull” describes a type of dog rather than a specific breed, but one common quality which these dogs share are their short, velvety coats.
 Pit bulls are single-coated, meaning that they have only one type of hair on their bodies.
 Double-coated breeds, by contrast, have a layer of longer guard hairs as well as a soft, insulating undercoat, which keeps them warmer and protects their skin from the elements.
 Due to their short fur and lack of undercoat, pit bulls’ skin is not shielded from environmental allergens and irritants, making them more susceptible to skin problems.

 Additionally, without oversight from a kennel club, pit bulls have mostly been bred without regard for genetics, allowing some hereditary issues to be passed on through generations, including some that affect skin and coat health.

 Signs and Symptoms of Pit Bull Skin Conditions